imcs-compsim/MIRCO/README.md

 ### Run all tests

-You can run the unit tests from the the build directory using:
+You can run the tests from the build directory using:
 ```bash
 ctest
 ```